vibecoderx/GovLedger/README.md

-├── ViewModels/       # Classes that contain the business logic for each view ├── Services/         # Networking layer (APIService.swift) ├── Utilities/        # Helper files and extensions └── GovSpendrApp.swift # The main entry point of the app
+├── ViewModels/       # Classes that contain the business logic for each view ├── Services/         # Networking layer (APIService.swift) ├── Utilities/        # Helper files and extensions └── GovLedgerApp.swift # The main entry point of the app
 ```

 ## Getting Started

 To build and run this project, you'll need Xcode 15 or later.
-Clone the repository, open `GovSpendr.xcodeproj`, and run the app on the simulator or your device.
+Clone the repository, open `GovLedger.xcodeproj`, and run the app on the simulator or your device.
 No API keys are required to use the USASpending.gov API.

 ## License